AgentDS/CSCI-571/README.md

   - the results will be displayed in both tabular format and charts format using [HighCharts](https://www.highcharts.com/)

-  - provide news ar;cles for the selected stock using the News API
+  - provide news articles for the selected stock using the News API

 - Getting hands-on experience in GCP, AWS or Azure